-- Liveness check: it checks whether the container is alive, which is similar with checking whether a process exists via ps command.
+- Liveness check: it checks whether the container is alive, which is similar to checking whether a process exists using ps.
 If the liveness check fails, the cluster will restart the container.
-No action is performed is the liveness check succeeds.
+No action is performed if the liveness check succeeds.

 Health Check Methods